Frozen Food Storage Tips

 Get a freezer thermometer instead.

 Freezing foods helps keep them fresh, but they still won't last forever.
-Here are some general guidelines for frozen food storage:
+Here are some frozen food storage tips:

 • Bread: 2 months